skills-dev/write-javascript-actions/README.md

 In this exercise, you will:

 1. Initialize a JavaScript project
-2. Configure an action
+2. Create JavaScript source files for a Dad Jokes action
-3. Create a metadata file
+3. Bundle your action into a distributable file
-4. Create JavaScript files
+4. Create action metadata with `action.yml`
-5. Add actions to workflow file
+5. Author a workflow that uses your custom action
-6. Trigger action
+6. Test your action by triggering it with issue comments

 ### How to start this exercise